Back to the home page

 cat /proc/sys/vm/dirty_background_ratio

 d.
-First the dirty_bites:
+First the buffer for the dirty_bites:

 echo "vm.dirty_bytes=524288000" | sudo tee /etc/sysctl.d/8-writing.conf